burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In this case `template` plays the role of an extra marker that you want to use the template function.

-In this sense, it's similar to `typename` used in the context of having access to members of template classes or structs members.
+In this sense, it's similar to `typename` used in the context of having access to members of template classes or structs.

 ```cpp
 template <typename S, typename T>